swaptacular/swpt_accounts/protocol.rst

 .. [#gratis-period] The value of ``gratis_period`` SHOULD be chosen so as to allow clients to easily zero out their accounts, even when the interest rate on them is negative.
+Note that in such cases, senders' accounts would be allowed to go slightly negative.

 FinalizedTransfer